The Bankrate promise

 But an irrevocable trust has a key advantage in that it can protect beneficiaries from probate and estate taxes.
 Those setting up an irrevocable trust must also consider other issues regarding how it is managed.

-“You just have to remember that a trust is an entity, just like a person, and sometimes it makes sense for that entity to own something for the benefit of someone else,” according to Lora Hoff, a CFP in Dallas whose practice focuses on medical professionals.
+“You just have to remember that a trust is an entity, just like a person, and sometimes it makes sense for that entity to own something for the benefit of someone else,” according to Lora Hoff, a CFP in the Dallas area whose practice focuses on medical professionals.